davideimola/myInterpreter/README.md

 - [OCaml Programming Language](https://ocaml.org)

-Now you can run our code, go to the project folder of the imperative of functional interpreter and execute those commands in the terminal:
+Now to can run our code, go to the project folder of the imperative of functional interpreter and execute those commands in the terminal:

 ```
 ocaml